vasya10/resume-md/README.md

 ## Motivation

-Having interviewed over 100s of candidates during my career, I feel the resume format has hardly changed over the years.
-Its the typical reverse chronological items of what your role is and chosen technology stack is.
-Many candidates do not even pass the four minimum resume qualifications: **Clarity, Presentation, Format, Spellcheck**.
-Even with portals like LinkedIn, Github providing a lot of information about the candidate, a resume is still considered *the personal window* to a candidate's career.
-I wish I could say look up me on Twitter, Github and LinkedIn, but that's not sufficient, because the resume allows me to present myself the way I want.
-At the same time, static resumes are less appealing, especially for experienced professionals, because it cannot do justice to their accumulated experience.
+* Having interviewed over 100s of candidates during my career, I feel the resume presentation has hardly changed over the years.
+* It is typically a reverse chronological items of what your role is and chosen technology stack is.
+* Many candidates do not even pass the four minimum resume qualifications: **Clarity, Presentation, Format, Spellcheck**.
+* Even with portals like LinkedIn, Github providing a lot of information about the candidate, a resume is still considered *the personal window* to a candidate's career.
+* I wish I could say look up me on Twitter, Github and LinkedIn, but that's not sufficient, because the resume allows me to present myself the way I want.
+* At the same time, static resumes are hardly appealing, especially for experienced professionals, because it cannot do justice to their accumulated experience.
+* Most resumes offer data about roles and responsibilities, but they do not tell how **the experience was accumulated**.

 So this is just a simple attempt to make your resumes more interactive closely following industry standards.
+It gives an opportunity for the hiring company or the interviewer to understand you better.

 ## Getting Started